datarevenue-berlin/code-challenge-2020/README.md

 ### Challenge
 To put things into the right perspective consider the following fictional scenario:

 You are a AI Consultant at Data Revenue.
 One of our clients is a big online wine seller.
-After a successful strategic consulting we advice the client to optimize his portfolio by creating a rating predictor for his inventory.
+After a successful strategic consulting we advice the client to optimize his portfolio by creating a rating predictor (predict points given to a wine) for his inventory.
 We receive a sample dataset (10k rows) from the client and will come back in a week to evaluate our model on a bigger data set that is only accessible from on-premise servers (>100k rows).

 The task is to show that a good prediction is possible and thereby make it less risky to implement a full production solution.
 Our mini pipeline should later be able to run on their on premise machine which has only docker and docker-compose installed.